asolove/asolove.github.io/sketchpad/references.md

 - [Photographs from Lincoln Labs archive](https://tx-2.github.io/photographs) showing TX-2 and Sketchpad in use.
 These are much higher-resolution images than the ones you normally see, and some are in color.
 - [On the design of display processors](http://cva.stanford.edu/classes/cs99s/papers/myer-sutherland-design-of-display-processors.pdf).
 T. H. Myer and I. E. Sutherland.
 1968.
 Commun.
 ACM 11, 6 (June 1968), 410–414.
   The "Wheel of Incarnation" article, which describes the process by which the simple controllers for IO devices become more complicated until they eventually take on all the behavior of a generic processor, including jumps, subroutines, etc. Today, we would say "everything is a computer", but at the time the interesting discovery is that "every part of a computer will eventually be its own computer".
 In modern terms, we might point out the similarity that systems intended just for graphics display (like TeX, PostScript, and 3D rendering engines) inevitably have entire programming languages inside them, or that the GPU hardware originally built for display calculation is now used for cryptocurrency and AI.
+- Sutherland, I. E., [“Computer Graphics; Ten Unsolved Problems"](http://bitsavers.informatik.uni-stuttgart.de/magazines/Datamation/196605.pdf), Datamation, Vol. 12, No. 5 (May, 1966), pp. 22-27.
+Sutherland discussed several long-solved problems, such as needing faster-refreshing displays, better raster graphics support, and ray-tracing for 3D rendering.
+He also describes the goal of using a computer to simulate complex systems to understand them better than we can with abstract symbols and equations.
+In particular, he describes the symbolism he uses to he visually understand circuits, which breaks down when they get too complex.
+He wonders if a computer display could do the calculations to show his symbolism for him, so that he can use it even for more complex circuits.
+This is exactly the problem taken up by Bret Victor in [Media for Thinking the Unthinkable](https://worrydream.com/MediaForThinkingTheUnthinkable/)'s Demo 2.
+- Sutherland, W. R., On-Line Graphical Specification of Computer Procedures, M.I.T.
+Lincoln Lab., Tech.
+Report No. 405, Lexington, Mass.
+(May, 1966).
+- [Graphical communication and control languages]

 ## Other work by Ivan Sutherland